Josh-Steadman/boris_bikes/README.md

 ## Installation ##

--clone this repository
+- clone this repository
--cd into the directory
+- cd into the directory
--run irb in the console
+- run irb in the console
--type require '.lib/boris_bikes'
+- type require '.lib/boris_bikes'
--create a docking station by typing docking station = New DockingStation -add or remove bikes at your will
+- create a docking station by typing docking station = New DockingStation
+- add or remove bikes at your will

 ## Tests ##